The Cookin Chicks

 Instructions

 • Preheat the oven to 350°F and generously grease a Bundt pan.
-Cut each biscuit into quarters.
+Cut each piece of refrigerated biscuit dough into quarters.

 • In a large bowl, combine the biscuit pieces, pepperoni, mozzarella cheese, Italian seasoning, garlic powder, and olive oil.
 Toss until evenly coated.

-• Transfer the mixture to the prepared Bundt pan, spreading evenly.
+• Transfer the mixture to the prepared Bundt pan, spreading it into an even layer.

-• Bake for 30-35 minutes, or until cooked through and golden brown on top.
+• Bake for 30-35 minutes, or until the center is cooked through and the top is golden brown.

-• Let rest for 5 minutes, then carefully invert onto a plate.
-Serve warm with pizza sauce or marinara for dipping.
+• Let rest for 5 minutes before carefully inverting onto a serving plate.
+Serve warm with pizza sauce or marinara sauce for dipping.

 Notes

-• A Bundt pan is recommended for even cooking and to prevent a doughy center.
+• A Bundt pan is recommended for even baking and to help prevent a doughy center.

-• Customize this pizza pull apart bread with your favorite toppings or proteins.
+• Customize with your favorite pizza toppings, meats, or vegetables.

-• For a richer flavor, substitute melted butter for olive oil.
+• For a richer flavor, substitute melted butter for the olive oil.

 Nutrition